-Two days before sponge removal, or at sponge removal if during the breeding season, a dose of follicle stimulating hormone, that is serum gonadotrophin (PMSG), is administered s.c. or i.m. to ensure optimum ovulation.
+Two days before sponge removal, or at sponge removal if during the breeding season, a dose of follicle-stimulating hormone, i.e. serum gonadotrophin (PMSG), is administered s.c. or i.m. to ensure optimum ovulation.
 The dose depends on the size of the goat, its yield and the season when the sponges are being used (Table 1.11).
 If high doses of serum gonadotrophin are used, superovulation may occur, with resultant multiple births.